 These guidelines contain sections dealing with the four major agricultural land uses in Florida: timberland, pasture land, citrus land, and cropland.
 It is impracticable, if not impossible, to detail each and every type of agricultural endeavor within the state.
 Therefore, lands used for other agricultural endeavors should be valued in accordance with the principles set forth in these guidelines to the extent they apply.
-For instance, lands used for dairy purposes should be valued according to the principles contained in the pasture land section, even though the pasture land section generally deals with the more typical cow-calf operation, or land used for groves other than citrus could be valued according to the principles contained in the citrus land section, provided the approach is relevant to the grove type.
+For instance, lands used for dairy purposes should be valued according to the principles contained in the pasture land section, even though the pasture land section generally deals with the more typical cow-calf operation, or land used for groves other than citrus could be valued according to the principles contained in the grove type.
 For highly specialized crops, livestock, or agricultural endeavors, if there is insufficient data to support a specialized valuation, property appraisers may value them with "like kind" properties.